04 Sep 2024

 Understanding construction insurance

-• Adequate risk responses and insurance protects principals, builders, and sub-contractors.
+• Adequate risk responses and insurance protects principals, builders, and sub-contractors

-A construction insurance policy usually covers two distinct phases – the construction phase (during which the building is being built) and the maintenance phase (which provides cover for loss arising from defects originating during the construction period but manifesting during the maintenance period.
+It usually covers two distinct phases – the construction phase (during which the building is being built) and the maintenance phase (which provides cover for loss arising from defects originating during the construction period but manifesting during the maintenance period).

 “This means there are often multiple specialist trades on site at any one time.
 Each has their own time and financial pressures to deliver a quality project, thus any incident on site could have significant flow-on effects to multiple tradespeople.”

-Construction insurance can cover the following:
+Construction insurance can provide protection for the following:

-Material damage: unforeseen loss to materials and workmanship required to execute on the completed contract.
+• Material damage: unforeseen loss to materials and workmanship required to execute on the completed contract.

-Physical loss or damage: to plant and equipment on site.
+• Physical loss or damage: to plant and equipment on site.

-Liability covers: third party property damage, third party bodily injury, and worker-to-worker injury.
+• Liability covers: third party property damage, third party bodily injury, and worker-to-worker injury.

 The importance of risk management in construction insurance